AI Summary of Peer-Reviewed Research

 Research title:

-Higher excitation reduces entanglement but preserves coherence
+Higher excitation levels weaken entanglement but increase coherence

 Authors: